Dunstan Chestnut History

 The American chestnut was the most important food and timber tree species in the Eastern hardwood forest.
 It was almost completely destroyed by a bark fungus accidentally introduced from the Orient in 1904.
 Within 40 years, over 30 million acres of chestnut trees were killed from Maine to Georgia and west to the Mississippi.
 This tragedy was easily the worst ecological disaster in American history.

-The chestnut was an amazingly useful tree: its plentiful nuts were eaten by people, game and wildlife, its beautiful, rot-resistant lumber was used for everything from furniture to fence posts, and its tannin was used in the tanning industry.
+The chestnut was an amazingly useful tree.
+Its plentiful nuts were eaten by people, game and wildlife.
+Its beautiful, rot-resistant lumber was used for everything from furniture to fence posts, and its tannin was used in the tanning industry.
 The loss of the chestnut, at the time of the Great Depression, had a devastating effect on the people and wildlife of the Appalachian mountains.
-The economic loss from the chestnut’s demise amounted to untold millions of dollars.
+The economic loss from the chestnut’s demise amounted to millions of dollars.